AnyChart/docs.anychart.com/Maps/Proportional_Symbol_Map.md

 ### Region ID

-Now, let's look at another way of defining the points locations on a map, when there are only one field is necessary: "id", which binds by the field defined by {api:anychart.charts.Map#geoIdField}**geoIdField(){api} method.
+Now, let's look at another way of defining the points locations on a map, when there are only one field is necessary: "id", which binds by the field defined by {api:anychart.charts.Map#geoIdField}geoIdField(){api} method.
 Set the necessary parameters for the map and the series:

 ```
 var dataSet = anychart.data.set([